ewjay/fapiwiki/FAPI_Meeting_Notes_2018-08-01.rst

 Callers felt that `exp` should be enforced and `iat` should be allowed.
 The reason for having these are not for preventing replay attack but to make the enforcement of nonce etc. easier.
-After `exp` date, the server can take the request objects offline though the server may need to keep them as evidence for legally required amount of time.
+After `exp` date, the server can take the request objecta s offline though the server may need to keep them as evidence for a legally required amount of time.

 Torsten is to create the pull request.